It has been added to the cart.

 [Result]

-Good recovery rate was confirmed.
+Good recovery rates were confirmed.

 FAQ